UWC2-PYTHON/ProgrammingInPython/source/modules/AdvancedArgumentPassing.rst

     TypeError: fun() missing 1 required positional argument: 'pos2'

-**But:**  Notice that you can either have a required argument with no keyword, or an optional argument with a keyword (and a default).
+**But:**  Notice that you can either have a required argument with no keyword, or an optional argument with a keyword and a default.
 And keyword arguments can also be passed as positional arguments.

 This was considered less than ideal -- with some APIs, you want to require a keyword be used -- and you may have a required argument that you want users to pass as a keyword (rather than positional) argument.